 This is my favorite indica strain to smoke at the end of the day.
 Not only does it have beautifully resinous buds, but it also relieves stress and anxiety like nothing else does.
 As soon as you inhale this indica-dominant hybrid and feel its sweet, spicy aromas, all troubles will get washed away within seconds.
 I strongly encourage you to try it by the seaside; it’s a once-in-a-lifetime experience.

-People love Zombie Kush for plenty of reasons, specifically for its heavy euphoria and seducing, earthy pine and flowery scent with woody undertones.
+People love Zombie OG for plenty of reasons, specifically for its heavy euphoria and seducing, earthy pine and flowery scent with woody undertones.
 The strain is cherished by recreational users for its sedative and couch-locking effects.
 Patients also commonly report improvements in stress management, ADD/ADHD, migraines, and anxiety.

 How To Boost Your Weed Nightcap?

 If you’re looking for a way to get the most of your nighttime toking, it’s best to mix your weed with other herbs that promote better sleep.
 And by mixing I don’t mean adding those herbs to your blunt.
 You may very well drink some chamomile tea to go with your joint so that you stay highdrated (I’m kind of proud of my pun!) while also enjoying the soothing effects from the gentle chamomile plant.

 Here’s a smart tip: if you don’t know what herbs to pair your cannabis with, check their terpene profiles on the Internet.
 If both your strain and a friendly herb share common terpenes, chances are they will produce synergy and bolster your sleep.